I'm a mortgage prisoner – what can I do?

 UK Mortgage Prisoners is an active group of about 3,600 members from all over the UK.
 It's for anyone who thinks they may be a 'Mortgage Prisoner' – trapped on a high SVR and, often through no fault of their own, unable to change providers.

-For the security of members, they ask only that you answer two simple questions about your circumstances before being accepted or we will not be able to approve your request.
+For the security of members, they ask only that you answer two simple questions about your circumstances before being accepted or they will not be able to approve your request.

 The discussions are lively and range from talking about lenders, brokers and Government regulations to general mental health support and activism, but as it's not affiliated in any way with MSE, we cannot take responsibility for any of its content.
 You can join for free here.